dostermeier/mbuddy/README.md

 systems with email components.

-The emails sent sent by the integration environment can be captured and made available to a RESTful or Web API, or forwarded on to a live account.
+The emails sent sent by the integration environment can be captured and made available to a RESTful or Web API (or in future forwarded on to a live account).

 License
 -------